iamkkaushik/hackcode/README.md

    ```

 3. **Run the Backend Server**
-   In the `hackex-server' and 'hackex-compiler` directory, start the server and compiler:
+   In the `hackex-server` and `hackex-compiler` directory, start the server and compiler:
    ```bash
    npm start
    ```